tomcritchlow/tomcritchlow.github.io/_posts/2018-09-13-for-the-record-blogging.md

 ## A proposal for Mozilla Slab

 I think Mozilla would be a great steward for a project like this.
-I tried my hand at a very simple illustation.
-Imagine if Mozilla launched Slab - an entry level for-the-record blogging system with in-built hosting, polished UI and the ability to grow out of the platform.
+I tried my hand at a very simple illustration.
+Imagine if Mozilla launched Slab[^2] - an entry level for-the-record blogging system with in-built hosting, polished UI and the ability to grow out of the platform.

 ![](/images/mozillaslab.png)